Music

 Key Stage 4 Information

 In Years 10 and 11, students who have opted for GCSE music follow the Edexcel syllabus analysing 8 Set Works from; Instrumental music 1700-1820, Vocal Music, Music for Stage and Screen and Fusion.
-They also develop their Performance and Composition skills the highest levels.
+They also develop their Performance and Composition skills to the highest levels.